The Research Team

 Erin Hazan is currently working part-time on the project as a Postgraduate Research Associate, focusing on archival research.
 Erin is a PhD student in History at the University of the Witwatersrand, and a graduate of the MSc African Studies programme at the University of Oxford.
 With a keen interest in South African women’s history and gender studies, she has conducted historical research into the gendered nature of imprisonment, evidenced by the former Women’s Jail’s treatment of female political prisoners in the 1970s, as well as the first in-depth analysis of the 1927 Immorality Act in terms of its gendered composition and implementation.
 Erin is continuing her earlier research into gendered imprisonment as part of her PhD.

-Kefuoe Maotoane is currently working part-time as a Postgraduate Research Associate on the project, organising and conducting oral history interviews and focus groups.
-Kefuoe is a Masters by Research student at the University of the Witwatersrand.
+Kefuoe Makena is currently working part-time as a Postgraduate Research Associate on the project, organising and conducting oral history interviews.
+Kefuoe has recently completed her Masters by Research at the University of the Witwatersrand.
 She holds a Bachelor of Arts in History and Political Studies and Honours degree in History, both from Wits.
 Her Masters research explores the history of non-violent and violent protest in Bethanie North West Province.
 Her wider research interests include violence and protest, politics of belonging, labour and unemployment, and everyday forms of subaltern resistance.

 Project Partners